LinuxForHealth/FHIR/fhir-examples/README.md

 # FHIR Examples

 This module collects a large number of FHIR examples into a single spot.
-The examples are organized into directories for convenience and generally follow the pattern `format/source[/category]/filename`
+The examples are organized into directories for convenience and generally follow the pattern `format/category/filename`

-The resources under `json/spec` and `xml/spec` were downloaded from FHIR version 4.1.0 on 2021-12-06.
+The resources under `json/spec` and `xml/spec` were downloaded from https://build.fhir.org/branches/R4B/downloads.html on 2022-05-11.
 The JSON spec examples appear as-is, but the XML example filenames were modified (removed parenthetical content) for congruity with the previous (FHIR 4.0.0) XML examples.

 Additionally, the fhir-examples module includes Java helpers for working with these examples:
 * `org.linuxforhealth.fhir.examples.Index` is an enum that mirrors the ".txt" files found at `src/main/resources`